youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 ???? todo

-# ??Errors
+# Failures and Issues

-apparmor enabled
-- apparmor built into the kernel
-- config param set
-- kernel security param set

-can't create policy ns
+* Can't create policy ns
   - apparmor not enabled
   - policy interface not mounted/available
   - No authority to manage policy

-policy fails to load
+* Policy fails to load
   - apparmor not enabled
   - policy interface not mounted/available
   - No authority to manage policy

-can't transition to policy namespace
+* Can't transition to policy namespace
   - check that the policy namespace was successfully created
   - check for apparmor denials
     - exec
       - nnp
         - ensure you are using a 4.17+ kernel
       - safe exec
     - mmap failures
     - failure open executable
     - denials leading exec to immediately exit
     - task being killed
     - change_profile failures

-can't set the display ns
+* Can't set the display LSM
   - checkout that ```/proc/self/attr/display``` exists
     - if not you need a kernel with the display LSM patches
   - check that the specified LSM exists
   - check that you have permission to write ```/proc/self/attr/display```
   - check that you are not writing another task's ```/proc/self/attr/display```
   - check that if you are using a thread it is writing its own ```/proc/<pid>/attr/display```.
-One the lead thread can write to ```/proc/self/attr/display```
+Only the lead thread can write to ```/proc/self/attr/display```

+AppArmor Enabled
+- apparmor built into the kernel
+- config param set
+- kernel security param set

 policy interface mounted

 no-new-privs (nnp)